Lesson 11: Adding Pictures and Shapes

 - The image will appear formatted as the shape.

 After cropping the image to a shape, you can click the crop button again to use the cropping handles and adjust the size and proportions of the shape.

 You can adjust an image's transparency, brightness, contrast, and more.
 To do this, select the image, then click Format options on the toolbar or in the Format menu.
-The Image Options pane will open.
+The Format options pane will open.

 Moving and resizing pictures